Rokutann/npy.el/README.md

 ## Synopsis

-**nPipenv** is a nano (or minimalist) support for Pipenv in Emacs.
+**nPipenv** is a nano (or minimalistic) support for Pipenv in Emacs.
 Its goal is to provide a nice integration of Pipenv virtual environmens and Emacs inferior python mode.
-For instance - sending Python code chunks from multiple Python files in a Pipenv project to a single inferior python process for its virtual environment (**virtualenv-dedicated inferior python process**).
-Also, you can spawn multiple virutalenv-dedicated inferior python processes for multiple Pipenv projects from a single Emacs process.
+For instance - spawning multiple inferior python processes for multiple Pipenv projects, and dispatching Python code chunks sent from a buffer, which is visiting a Python file in one of such Pipenv projects, to the inferior python process bound to the same Pipenv project.
+We call this new type of inferior python processes **virtualenv-dedicated inferior python process**.

 Some of nPipenv's features:

 * spawn multiple virtualenv-dedicated inferior python processes for multiple Pipenv projects
-* send Python code chunks from multiple Python files in a Pipenv project to the virtualenv-dedicated inferior python process for the project
+* send Python code chunks from multiple Python file buffers in a Pipenv project to the virtualenv-dedicated inferior python process for the project
 * dispatch Python code chunks to the appropriate virtualenv-dedicated inferior python process when you have spawned multiple virtualenv-dedicated inferior python processes for different Pipenv projects
-* change buffer's association to a Pipenv project automatically when you write out the file buffer to a directory under a differet Pipenv project
+* change buffer's association to a Pipenv project automatically when you write out the content of the file buffer onto a directory under a differet Pipenv project
 * spawn a Pipenv shell for a Pipenv project